njd8927/SVG-Logo/README.md

 ### 6. [Questions](#questions)

 ## Description
-### This project is intended to provide the user with a professional README generator to use for their own projects' README file.
+### This project is intended to provide the user with an SVG Logo based on the data they inputed.

 ## Installation
-### For installation instructions, please see the project github repository: https://www.github.com/njd8927/ReadMe_Generator
+### For installation instructions, please see the project github repository: https://github.com/njd8927/SVG-Logo

 ## Usage
-### To initialize application, type node index.js in command line and answer the prompts to have your README file generated.
+### To initialize application, type npm start in your command line and answer the prompts to have your customized SVG Logo generated.

 ## Contributions
 ### This project was developed with assistance from JD Tadlock, Armando Osario, Andres Long, https://www.stackoverflow.com and MDN Web Docs.
-### To contribute to this project please see my github repository: https://www.github.com/njd8927/ReadMe_Generator
+### To contribute to this project please see my github repository: https://github.com/njd8927/SVG-Logo

 ## Tests
 ### Tested with Jest.